You can translate the document:

 MongoDB is an open source NoSQL database that uses a document-oriented database model which supports various forms of data.
 Instead of using tables and rows as in relational databases, the MongoDB architecture is made up of collections and documents.
 It provides high performance, high availability, and automatic scaling

-The Denodo MongoDB Custom Wrapper available at the Denodo Support Site allows users to connect to any mongoDB database using the collections as a data source for Virtual DataPort.
+The Denodo MongoDB adapter is included in the Denodo MongoDB database using the collections as a data source for Virtual DataPort.

 Connecting to MongoDB from the Denodo Platform